Lightning Fill In The Blank

 PETER SAGAL, HOST:

 Now onto our final game, Lightning Fill In The Blank.
 Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer is now worth two points.
+Each correct answer's now worth two points.
 Bill, can you give us the scores?

+BILL KURTIS: Alonzo has four.
+Faith has four.
+And Adam has five.

+SAGAL: All right.
+Alonzo and Faith are tied for second.
+And I'm going to arbitrarily pick Alonzo because nothing means anything anymore.
+OK, Alonzo.
+You're up first.
+The clock will start when I begin your first question.
+Fill in the blank.
+This feels like old news.
+But on Monday, the Senate voted 52-48 to confirm Amy Coney Barrett to the blank.

 (SOUNDBITE OF BELL)